Success!

 This is not only Sherwood Forest's fight.
 What is happening here is happening in neighborhoods across Los Angeles — and beyond.
 When state housing laws eliminate community voice, every established neighborhood becomes vulnerable.
 If we don't stand up here, your street could be next.

-Developers are using Sacramento's new Senate Housing Bills in ways that are changing Sherwood Forest — cutting down hundreds of trees, ignoring RA-1 and Equestrian zoning, and planning up to 64 structures where one home once stood.
+Developers are using Sacramento's new Senate Housing Bills in ways that are changing Sherwood Forest — cutting down hundreds of trees, ignoring RA-1 and Equestrian zoning, and planning a confirmed 40+ dwelling units across two lots — with remainder parcels marked for future development.
 A group of concerned neighbors have been working with legislators — but this fight is bigger than one street, one neighborhood, or one city.
 What is happening here is happening across Los Angeles — and it could be coming to your street next.

 Get Involved — Email Us